 I’m proud to be an American.
 I care deeply about this country and believe it’s man’s last, best hope for freedom in this world.
 That means the rule of law, it means (classical) liberal values, and it means gratitude for the tremendous opportunities we enjoy here—and why so many people from all over the world still want to come and live the American dream.
 Like most immigrants, I do a job most native-born Americans won’t: defending the Constitution.

-I now live with my wife and two (soon to be four!) kids in Falls Church, Virginia, where in 2021 I ran for school board.
+I now live with my wife and four kids =—including boy-girl twins born this past November—in Falls Church, Virginia, where in 2021 I ran for school board.